UAbhati/yelpcamp-v-3/README.md

 npm init;

-npm install express ejs body-parser method-override express-sanitizer moongose --save;
+npm install express ejs body-parser method-override connect-flash express-sanitizer moongose express-session passport passport-local passport-local-mongoose --save;

 The app can be started by using node app.js comment.
 The app can be viewed at "localhost:3000/"(without double quotes)